ONS-Innovation/github-repository-archive-script/README.md

     github-repository-archive-script
     ```

-    When running the container, you are required to pass some environment variable.
+    When running the container, you are required to pass some environment variables:

     | Variable                    | Description                                                                                        |
     |-----------------------------|----------------------------------------------------------------------------------------------------|